Lena Rader Meijer dies at 102

 “Her gracious, giving spirit and dedication to her family, our company and our community were beyond measure and appreciated by many.
 She will be greatly missed.”

-After enrolling at Central Michigan University, the Great Depression took its toll on the country.
-Lena chose instead to enter the workforce at a local bank.
+After Lena enrolled at Central Michigan University, the Great Depression took its toll on the country.
+She instead chose to enter the workforce at a local bank.

-According to her obituary, Greenville grocer, Henrik Meijer called her to offer her a job at his store, Meijer's Thrift Market.
-She began working as a bookkeeper and cashier for four years.
+According to her obituary, Greenville grocer, Henrik Meijer, called her to offer her a job at his store, Meijer's Thrift Market.
+She worked as a bookkeeper and cashier.

-Lena and Hendrik's son, Fred, then went on their first date at a community barn dance.
+After four years at the store, Lena and Hendrik's son, Fred, went on their first date at a community barn dance.
 They got married in 1946 at her family's farm.

 Lena is survived by three sons, Hank, Doug and Mark, seven grandchildren and four great-grandchildren.

-Over 65 years of marriage, Lena and Fred took an immense role in the Grand Rapids community, including establishing the Frederick Meijer Sculpture Gardens.
+Over 65 years of marriage, Lena and Fred built an immense legacy in the Grand Rapids community, including in establishing the Frederick Meijer Sculpture Gardens.

 “For many years, she decorated the German Christmas tree as a volunteer at the Gardens.
 There, as at Meijer, her affection for the dedicated volunteers and coworkers was always evident,” Hank Meijer said.
 “She and Fred delighted in welcoming visitors to the Gardens.”